 Every summer, mosquitoes drive me inside more than anything else.
 Even if I’ve been having a great time outside all day long, as soon as the mosquitoes start to bite, I know it’s time to head for home.
-I could easily spray on a chemical-based repellent, but I can’t stand wearing something so fumey.
+I could easily spray on a synthetic repellent, but I can’t stand wearing something so fumey.
 Besides – I’d rather not expose myself or my loved ones to DEET, especially since it’s toxic and easily absorbed by the skin.

 The great news is there are many natural repellents for mosquitoes.
 Since all of these are natural – and actually pretty healthy remedies – pick one to try before you head outside again: